RDFLib/rdflib/README.md

 ## Versions & Releases

+* `6.0.1-alpha` current `master` branch
+ * `6.x.y` current release and support Python 3.7+ only.
+Many improvements over 5.0.0
  * `5.x.y` supports Python 2.7 and 3.4+ and is [mostly backwards compatible with 4.2.2](https://rdflib.readthedocs.io/en/stable/upgrade4to5.html).
-Only bug fixes will be applied.
- * `6.x.y` is the next major release which will support Python 3.6+.
-(Current master branch)

 See <https://rdflib.dev> for the release schedule.

 ## Documentation
 See <https://rdflib.readthedocs.io> for our documentation built from the code.
+Note that there are `latest`, `stable` `5.0.0` and `4.2.2` documentation versions, matching releases.

 ## Installation
-RDFLib may be installed with Python's package management tool *pip*:
+The stable release of RDFLib may be installed with Python's package management tool *pip*:

     $ pip install rdflib

 Alternatively manually download the package from the Python Package Index (PyPI) at https://pypi.python.org/pypi/rdflib

-The current version of RDFLib is 5.0.0, see the ``CHANGELOG.md`` file for what's new in this release.
+The current version of RDFLib is 6.0.0, see the ``CHANGELOG.md`` file for what's new in this release.

 ### Installation of the current master branch (for developers)

 With *pip* you can also install rdflib from the git repository with one of the following options:

     $ pip install git+https://github.com/rdflib/rdflib@master

-    # or
+or

     $ pip install -e git+https://github.com/rdflib/rdflib@master#egg=rdflib

 or from your locally cloned repository you can install it with one of the following options:

     $ python setup.py install

-    # or
+or

     $ pip install -e .

 ## Getting Started